 No students who have traveled on a UNIV 392 will be selected.
 As noted above, I will advertise the course through as many avenues as possible.
-Also, I have designed the course for any major so that opens opportunities for all students as well.
-I will evaluate the applications by weighing several aspects of the application: year (priority given to students graduating soon who have not yet been abroad, for example); GPA; response to questions on the application designed to gauge genuine interest in New Zealand, Learning Stories, and openness to cultural experience.
+Also, I have designed the course for any major so it will open opportunity for all students as well.
+I will evaluate the applications by weighing several aspects of the application: year (for example, priority will be given to students graduating soon who have not yet been abroad and a graduation requirement); GPA; response to questions on the application designed to gauge genuine interest in New Zealand, Learning Stories, and openness to cultural experience.